valyrian24052/Real-time-voice-transcription-using-whisper-API/README.md

-Check the indec for the mic you are using in your pc using the below code
+Check the index for the mic you are using in your pc using the below code

 import pyaudio